DV Hardware reviews

 To test the performance of this power supply I'm going to do it the way that most of my colleagues review power supplies: by installing it into a system and measuring voltages with a digital multimeter and software at idle and load modes.
 I measure the +12V, +5V and +3.3 voltage rails and check if they are in line with the official ATX Voltage Specifications.

 The +12V and +5V rails are tested with my digital multimeter while the +3.3V rail is measured by Asus PC Probe.
-I would love to do a more in-depth test in which I fully explore the maximum power output, ripple, efficiency, voltage regulation at different output levels and noise level but unfortunately my test lab isn't equipped with the necessary multi-thousand dollar equipment to do this kind of testing.
+I would love to do a more in-depth test in which I fully explore the maximum power output, ripple, efficiency, voltage regulation at different output levels and noise levels but unfortunately, my test lab isn't equipped with the necessary multi-thousand dollar equipment to do this kind of testing.

 Test system specifications: